-I hope you enjoy this recipe for four small breads.
-(Don’t worry—they are baked on a sheet pan, so you don’t need to have a cupboard full of loaf pans to make them.)
+I hope you enjoy this recipe for 4 small breads, ideal for sharing.
 Perhaps you will start a tradition of your own.

 Stollen is a German Christmas bread chock full of dried fruit, candied peel, and almonds.
 Its tradition dates back several centuries, the most famous loaf coming from Dresden.

 It is made with a sweet, buttery yeast dough and sweet spices such as nutmeg, mace, cloves, and ginger.
 The oval shape, formed by folding the dough so one side slightly leaves a gap on top of the loaf is, sometimes, said to signify baby Jesus in swaddling clothes.

 It’s baked on a baking sheet, so you don’t need any special equipment to make stollen.
 Before serving, the loaf is showered with a thick blanket of powdered sugar, making it look wonderfully festive and Christmas-y to the max.

 Dried fruit and candied peel are the hallmarks of stollen.
 Not only are they delicious, but they keep the bread from drying out as it mellows with time (usually up to 2 weeks).

 - Dried Fruit.
 Typical fruits include candied orange and lemon peel, currants, and dark and golden raisins.
 However, there are many options to choose from to personalize your stollen.
 For this recipe, you will need 2 1/3 cups mixed dried fruit and citrus peel.
 The fruits below are a good guideline, but feel free to substitute your own preferred fruits if you can’t find them.